sshaw/build-status/README.md

 git config --add build-status.api-token TOKEN
 ```

-To open the CI service's web page click on the mode's lighter or
+To open the CI service's web page for buffer's build click on the mode's lighter or
 run `M-x build-status-open`.

 ### Status Text Properties